DoS and DDoS Attack - The Key Differences Explained

 The overwhelming traffic can be generated up to several gigabytes per second.

-Every site or server is built with a certain level of hosting capacity and traffic is generated to exceed this limit.
+Every site or server is built with a certain level of hosting capacity, and traffic is generated to exceed this limit.
 When the limit is exceeded, organic or real users have trouble accessing the site; the access is denied or the server or site crashes.

 A DoS attack has an upgraded version in the industry as well; this is known as a DDoS attack.
-The following section will briefly elucidate on what is a DDoS attack.
+The following section will briefly elucidate what is a DDoS attack.

-What is a DDoS attack?
+What is a DDoS Attack?

 A DDoS attack is similar to a DoS attack but differs slightly.
 The difference between DoS and DDoS attacks is that, usually, a DDoS attack happens from multiple resources, while a DoS attack happens from a single IP address.
 Furthermore, the difference between DoS and DDoS attacks is evident through the intention of the attack.
 A DoS attack happens intentionally, while a DDoS attack can happen without malicious intention as well.